alikemalocalan/instagram-story-saver/README.md

 # instagram story saver with Scala

-this is scheduler app about storing your or your feeds instagram stories for looking later.
+this is scheduler app about storing your or your feeds instagram stories (as invisible) for looking later.

 Default scheduler is 24 hours